P5vc/bot-block/README.md

 saltRounds = 18
 ```

+> Note: You will need to install `Pillow` in order for BotBlock to work.
+If you wish to use the encryption feature, then `cryptography` will be required.
+Likewise, `bcrypt` must be installed if you wish to use the hashing functionality.
+These dependencies can be installed via the following command: `pip3 install Pillow cryptography bcrypt`.

 ## Examples

 Generate a simple CAPTCHA using the default settings, then save it to the `tmp` directory: